rabble/chusme_website/holis.social/docs/plan.md

 ## ✨ Vision

-Chusme is a community platform for organizers — built on open protocols and community values.
+Holis is a community platform for organizers — built on open protocols and community values.
 Our goal is to provide groups with tools to coordinate, communicate, and sustain themselves without relying on ad-driven, centralized platforms.

 ---